jmacneill66/turbo-guide-AI/README.md

 🎯 Why This Matters

 This project shows how to move from LLM demos to production-style AI systems that are:
-    Safer
+    -Safer
-    More predictable
+    -More predictable
-    Easier to test and maintain
+    -Easier to test and maintain
 It reflects real-world concerns in applied AI engineering: observability, control, and security.

 📜 License